AbductiveLearning/ABLkit/docs/Intro/Datasets.rst

 Data Structure
 --------------

 Besides the user-provided dataset, various forms of data are utilized and dynamicly generated throughout the training and testing process of ABL framework.
-Examples include raw data, predicted pseudo-label, abduced pseudo-label, pseudo-label indices, etc. To manage this diversity and ensure a stable, versatile interface, ABL Kit employs `abstract data interfaces <../API/ablkit.data.html#structures>`_ to encapsulate different forms of data that will be used in the total learning process.
+Examples include raw data, predicted pseudo-label, abduced pseudo-label, pseudo-label indices, etc. To manage this diversity and ensure a stable, versatile interface, ABL kit employs `abstract data interfaces <../API/ablkit.data.html#structures>`_ to encapsulate different forms of data that will be used in the total learning process.

-``ListData`` is the underlying abstract data interface utilized in ABL Kit.
+``ListData`` is the underlying abstract data interface utilized in ABL kit.
 As the fundamental data structure, ``ListData`` implements commonly used data manipulation methods and is responsible for transferring data between various components of ABL, ensuring that stages such as prediction, abductive reasoning, and training can utilize ``ListData`` as a unified input format.
 Before proceeding to other stages, user-provided datasets will be firstly converted into ``ListData``.

-Besides providing a tuple of ``(X, gt_pseudo_label, Y)``, ABL Kit also allows users to directly supply data in ``ListData`` format, which similarly requires the inclusion of these three attributes.
+Besides providing a tuple of ``(X, gt_pseudo_label, Y)``, ABL kit also allows users to directly supply data in ``ListData`` format, which similarly requires the inclusion of these three attributes.
 The following code shows the basic usage of ``ListData``.
 More information can be found in the `API documentation <../API/ablkit.data.html#structures>`_.

 .. code-block:: python